 Yagma Garden – Burkina Faso

 A vegetable garden of 4000m2, built on a deserted plot of land around the school of Yagma, in the suburbs of Ouagadoudou.
 This garden was set up by The Ivory Foundation, with the expertise of APAF, to set up a pilot garden in agroforestry.
 This garden aims to change the environment of these children, by providing them with a pleasant and green working environment, while raising their awareness of this innovative agricultural approach and providing vegetables for the school canteen.
 Find out more about this garden.

 CLICK HERE TO DISCOVER YAGMA GARDEN

 Transgardens is an initiative of Designing Hope started in 2013, bringing together educational and experimental gardens from several countries in Africa and France.
 Designing Hope has always promoted family farming in its projects.
-One of the early project in South Africa aimed at encouraging “Door Gardens”, (family garden of the size of a door) that can be grown outside the house, even in a township with only little ground around the shacks.
+One of the early project in South Africa aimed at encouraging “Door Gardens”, (family gardens of the size of a door) that can be grown outside the house, even in a township with only little ground around the shacks.
 Since 2013, Designing Hope has launched a training program to permaculture techniques and agroecology.
-This knowledge promotes access to nutritionally balanced meals, in a context of physical fragility, poverty and rise of food prices, accentuating malnutrition.
-Reproducible seeds are made available, and training on seeds conservation enable families to be self sufficient over time.
+This knowledge promotes access to nutritionally balanced meals, in a context of physical fragility, poverty and rising food prices, accentuating malnutrition.
+Reproducible seeds are made available, and training on seed conservation enable families to be self-sufficient over time.